Filtering and grouping of responses

 View of Responses by Respondent filter dropdown with question selected in dropdown list.
 Screenshot.

-Tick the box next to the answer you want to filter by and click 'Apply'.
+Tick the box next to the answer you want to filter by and select 'Apply'.

 View of Responses by Respondent filter dropdown with question selected in dropdown list and filter checkboxes with one checkbox selected.
 Screenshot.

-You will now only see the responses that answered that question according to your selections.
+You will now only see the responses that answered that question according to your selected criteria.
 You can keep adding filters to narrow the number of responses down in the same way.

 To remove a filter, just select 'Remove' on the one you wish to get rid of.
 You can also select the 'Clear All' button which will clear all filters and any grouping applied.